Coastal Construction Projects

 Of the four groynes, one is located west of Dunsmore Road and three to its east, with the older groynes (from the 1950s) in their place having also been removed as part of this work.

 This project was tasked to Maw Civil Marine Pty Ltd, the contractor responsible for the previous three timber groynes constructed in 2015 along the same beach, each of which are in great condition and accumulating sand at a steady rate.

 Sand renourishment is planned to follow before July, 2019, to reduce the impact of the groynes on down-drift areas and increase the quantity of sand in the system.

 This project was organised by DELWP and Bass Coast Shire, with an expenditure of $200,000.

 Gippsland Ports, with support from DELWP, are continuing their work at The Narrows on the northeast side of Bullock Island to construct a replacement seawall.

 The previous masonry seawall was 120 metres long, had significant cracks in its face and large holes behind, and posed a high risk to the public.
-This seawall will be replaced by a concrete panel structure.
-Gippsland Ports recently called for tenders for the fabrication of the final concrete panels.
+It will be replaced by a concrete panel structure.

 DELWP has provided funding for this project, with $260,000 granted to Gippsland Ports for the construction of the seawall.

-This work will complete the replacement program for this section of seawall, with an estimated finish date before the end of 2018.
+This will complete the replacement program for this section of seawall, which began construction in mid-September, with an estimated finish date before the end of November, 2018.

 2016-17 saw the construction of a 30-metre rock revetment and the replacement of a 60-metre timber retaining wall south of the boat ramp in San Remo, providing a much higher level of protection than that of the existing, well-worn timber wall.